peardeck/policies/privacy-policy.md

 Depending on how you use the Services, you may be required to provide certain personally identifiable information ("**_Personal Information_**"), which may include, but is not limited to, your:

-* Name

 * Google Account (Email address)

-* Username for social media accounts you wish to connect to your account
+* Name (if you include it in your Google Profile)

-* Your image and likeness if you include it in your google profile or include in content that you create with our Services (these type of files are referred to as your "**_User Content_**")
+* Your image and likeness if you include it in your Google profile or include in content that you create with our Services (these type of files are referred to as your "**_User Content_**")

+* User Content may include text images and media that you include in your Pear Deck presentation

 You may choose not to provide your Personal Information; however, if you do not provide your Personal Information you may not be able to use all the functions offered by the Services.